 Robert Louis Stevenson Fellowship

-The Robert Louis Stevenson Fellowship is an annual award that allows professional writers living in Scotland to enjoy a month-long residency at the Hôtel Chevillon International Arts Centre at Grez-sur-Loing in France with a stipend of £1200.
+is an annual award that allows professional writers living in Scotland to enjoy a month-long residency at the Hôtel Chevillon International Arts Centre at Grez-sur-Loing in France with a stipend of £1200.
 Each year, four writers are invited to spend time with other artists and absorb fresh cultural experiences.
-Applications close 1 February.
+Applications close on 31 January.

 Historic Joy Kogawa House

-Located in British Columbia, Canada, this residency is available to Canadian writers who have published two books and have previous teaching and public speaking experience.
+is located in British Columbia, Canada.
+This residency is available to Canadian writers who have published two books and have previous teaching and public speaking experience.
 Residencies typically run for three months, at a time convenient to the writer.
 Writers may apply for remuneration through the Canada Council or other arts council.
-The residency program has a rolling annual deadline of 1 March.
+Applications close on 31 March.

 Hosking Houses Trust

-Located in Stratford-upon-Avon, Warwickshire, Hosking Houses Trust residency program seeks to appoint women over the age of 40 who need time in which to start, continue or complete interesting or innovative work in English dealing with any subject.
+located in Stratford-upon-Avon, Warwickshire, seeks to appoint women writers over the age of 40 who need time in which to start, continue or complete interesting or innovative work in English dealing with any subject.
 Private accommodation is provided in Church Cottage and a bursary of up to £1000 per calendar month is provided.

 Varuna Writers House

-Each year Varuna awards 30 Residential Fellowships including the Second Book and Flagship Fellowships.
-Varuna Residential Fellowships offer a writer independent writing time, accommodation and full board at Varuna, the Writers House in the Blue Mountains near Sydney.
-Varuna Fellowships are open to writers of all genres of imaginative writing but applicants must be Australian citizens or permanent residents.
+awards 30 Residential Fellowships, including the Second Book and Flagship Fellowships, to Australian writers each year.
+Varuna Residential Fellowships offer a writer independent writing time, accommodation and full board at Varuna in the Blue Mountains near Sydney.
+Varuna Fellowships are open to writers of all genres of imaginative writing.
 Applications open in June and close at the end of July.

 Writers Omi at Ledig House

-Since it was founded in 1992 it has hosted hundreds of authors and translators, representing more than fifty countries, including Gary Shteyngart, Kiran Desai and Colum McCann.
+has hosted hundreds of authors and translators, representing more than fifty countries, including Gary Shteyngart, Kiran Desai and Colum McCann.
 Ledig House located in Ghent, New York, two and a half hours from New York City and guests may select a residency of one week to two months.
-Application information for 2018 will be published on 15 August.
+Application information for 2019 will be published on 20 August.